IceDBorn/elden-ring/README.md

-# elden-ring
+# Vanilla
-Elden Ring with vanilla and mod-ready branches
+The vanilla state of the game